LORD BYRON

 A: Ah!!
 The Lord Bryon!
 We are all tragically sad here in Venice - so much income he brought to the poor!
 One suspects he did not quite comprehend exchange rates

-F: That is possible - however, I want to see proof of death
+F: That is possible - however - I want to see proof of death

-A(to receptionist - “It is in my files, fetch!"): I can inform you My Lord that he suffered his illness with great patience - except that when in extremity he twice damned his friends and said they were selfish rascals, you - Lord Hobhouse particularly - and a Mr. Kinnaird - who had never answered his letters nor complied with his repeated requests
+A(to receptionist ): It is in my files, fetch! - (to H) I can inform you My Lord that he suffered his illness with great patience - except that when in extremity he twice damned his friends and said they were selfish rascals, you - Lord Hobhouse particularly - who never answered his letters nor complied with his repeated requests(shakes head) All - except a Mr. Kinnaird - whom he praised inordinately for the diminution of old fiscal embarrassments - received the lash of his satire during the last rites

 The receptionist returns, empty-handed and in wet-weather gear - she and Aglietti jump out the window into a waiting Gondola - H’s little grey cells are racing